 The mark-and-sweep algorithm is called a tracing garbage collector because it traces out the entire collection of objects that are directly or indirectly accessible by the program.

-c) Non reachable objects are cleared from the heap.
+C. Nonreachable objects are cleared from the heap.

-Advantages of Mark and Sweep Algorithm
+Advantages of Mark and Sweep Algorithm are as follows:

-- It handles the case with cyclic references, even in case of a cycle, this algorithm never ends up in an infinite loop.
+- It handles the case with cyclic references, even in the case of a cycle, this algorithm never ends up in an infinite loop.

 - There are no additional overheads incurred during the execution of the algorithm.

-Disadvantages of Mark and Sweep Algorithm
+Disadvantages of the Mark and Sweep Algorithm are as follows:

-- The main disadvantage of the mark-and-sweep approach is the fact that that normal program execution is suspended while the garbage collection algorithm runs.
+- The main disadvantage of the mark-and-sweep approach is the fact that normal program execution is suspended while the garbage collection algorithm runs.

 Here white blocks denote the free memory, while the grey blocks denote the memory taken by all the reachable objects.